import-js/eslint-plugin-import/docs/rules/no-indexes.md

 ## Ignore

-The rule accepts an optional `ignore` setting, which can be used to ignore files whose path matches one of the given regular expression string patterns.
+The rule accepts an optional `ignore` setting, which can be used to ignore any file whose path matches one of the given regular expression patterns.

 For example, the following would allow `index` files in the `allowed` directory: